aws-amplify/docs/docs/lib/auth/fragments/ios/signin_next_steps/20_confirm_sms_mfa.md

-If you get `confirmSignInWithSMSMFACode`, the next step is to verify the user through SMS multi-factor authentication. `AuthCodeDeliveryDetails` will contain information regarding where the code has been send.
-You should ask the user to provide the code that they received via SMS and invoke the `confirmSignIn` api with the SMS code:
+If the next step is `confirmSignInWithSMSMFACode`, Amplify Auth has sent the user a random code over SMS, and is waiting to find out if the user successfully received it.
+To handle this step, your app's UI must prompt the user to enter the code.
+After the user enters the code, your implementation must pass the value to Amplify Auth's `confirmSignIn` API.

+Note: the signin result also includes an `AuthCodeDeliveryDetails` member.
+It includes additional information about the code delivery such as the partial phone number of the SMS recipient.

 <amplify-block-switcher>